obscure-tree/splatoon-callout-learner/README.md

 # splatoon-callout-learner
+CURRENT STATUS: NOT FUNCTIONAL
-A website for learning the splatoon competitive callouts community list using spaced repetition.
+A website for learning the Splatoon 3 competitive callouts [community list](https://t.co/agacZPbniy) using spaced repetition.